julienreszka/julienreszka/notes/10-Popular-myths-about-automation-DEBUNKED.md

 ## Conclusion

-While automation brings many benefits (lower unemployment, higher life expectancy, lower number of homicides, etc) it also brings many drawbacks (lower employee well being, lower carefulness, higher stress, etc).
+Pros of automation:

+- lower unemployment,
+- higher control over our lives,
+- higher respect for human life,

+Cons of automation:

+- lower employee well being,
+- lower carefulness,
+- higher stress,

 I will let you decide whether or not the benefits of automation outweigh the drawbacks of automation.